Business-improvement.eu

 The value adding organization

-Lean manufacturing was originally only applied by companies and institutions with flow-driven production and with many consecutive steps .
-Many production steps means there are plenty of points where wastage can be minimized, especially if the company is part of a supply chain!
+Originally, Lean manufacturing was mainly applied by companies that produce goods via a series of consecutive steps.
+This means there are plenty of points where wastage can be minimized, especially if the company is part of a supply chain!
 Examples of these early Lean adopters can be found in the automotive, metal and electronics sectors.

-Since its early days, Lean evolved into a process management method that is generally applicable – even outside production.
-For example, Value Stream Mapping and lean management is useful in almost any organization, including hospitals.
-Lean can also be applied in the design phase of products, as Philips does when they speak about “Lean Product Innovation”.
+Later, Lean evolved into a process management method that is generally applicable – even outside production.
+Especially Value Stream Mapping and lean management turned out to be useful in almost any organization, including hospitals.
+Lean can also be applied during product development, as Philips does when they speak about “Lean Product Innovation”.

 Lean Manufacturing (introductory article 1)